 On literacy, the literacy levels in the blue-collar industry are a bit lower compared to the White Collar Industry and that means that it has to get staff to help in the registration process and even that has its challenges due to how they understand the concept.

 Side selling usually occurs after clients have already interacted with the platform and they need the services again, they are more likely to get in touch directly with the service provider without going back through the application.

 “Recently we started recruiting employees outside Nairobi because the only way we can offer service beyond Nairobi is by having a ready workforce outside Nairobi, the firm said.
-“We are also working on features that will allow Employers to post jobs for Employees seeking these positions and our M-WAKS App for Employers is just going through the final touches and is set to be launched in the next couple of weeks.”
+The M-WAKS App is already on Google Play Store and in use for both employers and employees.